-A global tobacco manufacturer asked Jarmany to help predict future UK market volumes and the impact on sales.
+A global FMCG business asked Jarmany to help predict future UK market volumes and the impact on sales.
 By consolidating sales and macro-economic data we were able to deliver an econometric model with a compelling and logic driven narrative.

-Our client, one of the top 5 global tobacco companies, needed to improve the way it predicted sales in the UK by sales channel.
+Our client, a global FMCG business, needed to improve the way it predicted sales in the UK by sales channel.
 To get there, it wanted to use more data points and build more robust and flexible models whose predictive capabilities would improve over time.
 But like a lot of companies, it didn’t have the necessary skills in-house to do the work.

 First, we pulled together a small team of data scientists to understand the business’s needs.
 It was immediately clear the quality of the modelling was very important.
 Even small movements in estimated sales could have a massive impact on factory production volumes.